alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 You need a manufacturer licence that authorises import  if you want to import from outside the EEA and supply a country within the EEA.

-If you are not the marketing authorisation (MA) holder for the product you are sourcing and have not been asked by the MA holder to source the product you must tell the MA holder.

-If the product has an MA issued by the European Medicines Agency (EMA) you will need to inform the EMA as well.

-[SME question: How do importers contact the EMA?]

 ###Apply for a manufacturer’s licence

 To get a manufacturer's licence you need to: